Antrim Coast: Drive the Causeway Coastal Route

 Causeway Coastal Route itinerary

-This epic road trip begins in Belfast and will take you to all of the major attractions along Northern Ireland’s coast before it finally ends near the walled city center of Derry.
+This epic Northern Ireland road trip begins in Belfast and will take you to all the major attractions along Northern Ireland’s coast before it finally ends near the walled city center of Derry.
 Derry borders the Republic of Ireland (where they call the town Londonderry).

-If you can, you should couple driving the Antrim coast with 2-3 nights in Belfast for the full Northern Ireland experience, because Belfast is the country’s capital and largest city and there’s a lot to see there.
-On the other hand, if you don’t want to stay in Belfast, you can begin this itinerary in Dublin.
-Just keep in mind that it takes 2 hours to drive to Belfast to Dublin so you’ll have to set off early on Day 1.
+For the full Northern Ireland experience, you should couple driving the Antrim coast with 2-3 nights in Belfast.
+After all, Belfast is the country's capital and largest city, and there's a lot to see there.
+If you don't want to stay in Belfast, though, you can begin this itinerary in Dublin.
+Just keep in mind that the drive to Belfast from Dublin takes two hours, so you'll have to set off extra early on Day 1.

 Day 1: Belfast to Bushmills or Portrush via A2 (Antrim Coast Road)